 Mountain biking is not allowed on Blue Jay Point's trails.
 For mountain biking opportunities in the RTP area, please visit Triangle MTB

 Blue Jay Point has several picnic areas with tables and grills.
 The tables are in shaded areas, not shelters.
 Use of picnic areas is on a first-come, first-served basis, with no reservations.
-If you are planning to bring a large group (75+ people) out to the park, please read our Big Group Trip Tips
+If you are planning to bring a large group (50+ people) out to the park, please read our Big Group Trip Guidelines.

 Blue Jay Point has a Tot Lot playground for 2–5-year-olds and a Kids Lot for 5–12-year-olds AND a Natural Play Area!
 Picnic tables, restroom facilities, and a paved loop trail (great for strollers) are nearby.
 Don't forget to visit the Blue Jay Center for Environmental Education just over the hill!
 Check out this video of our playgrounds!

-This large open area is ideal for flying kites, throwing Frisbees, and just relaxing in the sun.
+These large open areas are ideal for flying kites, throwing Frisbees, and just relaxing in the sun.
 Remember: all dogs must remain on a 6-foot leash.
-If you are planning on bringing a large group (75+ people) out to the park, please read our Big Group Trip Tips.
+If you are planning on bringing a large group (50+ people) out to the park, please read our Big Group Trip Guidelines.
 Blue Jay Point does not offer organized sports.
 Please contact your local municipality's Parks and Recreation Department for information on organized sports.
 Drone and Remote Control Vehicle Policy

 The shores of Blue Jay Point provide informal bank fishing in Falls Lake.
 NOTE: All N.C.
 Inland Freshwater Fishing Regulations